When using imap

 in mutt you have the

-to decrypt your password instead of having it as
+possibility to use gpg to decrypt your password instead of having it as

-plaintext in your configuration file (.muttrc
+plaintext in your configuration file (.muttrc), see

 ArchWiki how